cv/sd/README.md

 ```

 More will be added in the future, so you'll be able to specify and document flags, environment variables, and so on.

-## Running

-`sd` pays attention to the following flags:

-* `-d`, `--debug`: Turn on debugging.
-Especially useful if you are trying to figure out why any given script isn't loading, or isn't loading quite like you'd want it.
-* `-e`, `--edit`: Instead of executing a script, `sd` will open it in your favorite editor, as defined by the `EDITOR` environment variable.
-* `-h`, `--help`: Shows help text for anything.
-* `--version`: Displays the version information and exits.

 ## Installing